open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

 In ECS mapping mode, the Elastisearch Exporter attempts to map fields from [OpenTelemetry Semantic Conventions][SemConv] (version 1.22.0) to [Elastic Common Schema][ECS].
-This mode may be used for compatibility with existing dashboards that work with with ECS.
+This mode may be used for compatibility with existing dashboards that work with ECS.

 ### Elasticsearch ingest pipeline